 The main function of the statutory auditing is to verify that the financial statements provide true, accurate and sufficient information on the Company’s performance and financial position for the financial year.
 The Company’s financial year is calendar year.
 The auditor reports to the Board at least once a year and quarterly to the Audit Committee.
 The fees received by the auditor shall be reported to the shareholders of the Company.

 According to the Articles of Association, the auditor of the Company shall be an Authorized Public Accountants firm approved by the Patent and Registration Office.
 The Annual General Meeting elects the auditor and the term of an auditor terminates at the end of the Annual General Meeting following the election.
 The proposal for the auditor by the Board shall be included in the notice of the General Meeting.
-The auditor’s fees for 2019 were approximately EUR 94 thousand (2018: 113 thousand) and fees paid to the auditor for non-audit services in 2019 were approximately EUR 24 thousand (2018: 23 thousand).
+The Auditor’s audit fees in 2021 were approximately EUR 104 (approximately EUR 92,000 in 2020).
+In 2021, the Auditor was not paid for non-audit services (in 2020, approximately EUR 214,000 related to the main listing on Nasdaq Helsinki).